 The HA NameNode is initially in the Standby state after it is bootstrapped.
-You can use either the Java Management Extension (JMX) tag.
-HAState to query the HA state of a NameNode or the following command:
+You can also use either JMX (tag.HAState) to query the HA state of a NameNode.
+The following command can also be used to query the HA state of a NameNode:

-9. Transition one of the HA NameNodes to Active state.
+9. Transition one of the HA NameNode to Active state.

 Initially, both NN1 and NN2 are in Standby state.
-Therefore you must transition one of the NameNodes to Active state.
+Therefore you must transition one of the NameNode to Active state.
 This transition can be performed using one of the following options:

-• Option I - Using CLI Use the command line interface (CLI) to transition one of the NameNodes to Active State.
-Execute the following command on that NameNode host server:
+Option I - Using CLI Use the command line interface (CLI) to transition one of the NameNode to Active State.
+Execute the following command on that NameNode host machine: